Statement of Services

 Inspections

 The Arizona Department of Health Services, Office of Child Care Licensing, licenses the program.
-Inspection reports are available upon request to the Director or in the school office.
+Inspection reports are available upon request to the director or in the school office.

 Pesticides